Blosterhxh/simple_lora/README.md

 ![img/inversion5e-5.png](img/inversion5e-5.png)
 > LR = 5e-5

-# 4/ Choix du learning rate pour le finetuning
+# 4/ Choice of learning rate for finetuning

 In the styleGAN, they say that they apply “light” finetuning, which